-One of my favorite letters we have from our grandmother Dorothy Smith was written when she was just nine years old.
+One of our favorite letters in our grandmother’s Kindex archive is a letter she wrote when she was just nine years old.
 It’s the earliest letter we have from her.
-Dorothy’s mother June was out of town for an extended period working on a medical certification when Dorothy writes to her.
-The letter reveals the usual nine-year-old stuff—clothes she crocheted for her doll, fun things she was doing to prepare for Halloween, and good reports on her piano lessons and school quizzes.
+Dorothy’s mother June was out of town for an extended period working on a medical certification when Dorothy writes, revealing the usual nine-year-old stuff—clothes she crocheted for her doll, fun things she was doing to prepare for Halloween, and good reports on her piano lessons and school quizzes.
 She closes her letter with an endearing chart of hugs and kisses to be applied to specific recipients.

 This letter plays an important role in not just Dorothy’s life narrative, but the narratives of her parents, Louis, and Aunt Mary.
 Stepping back even further, Dorothy’s papers as a whole—if transcribe and tagged—will have an expansive influence, reaching hundreds of additional people, adding citable sources for hundreds of places and events, and marking time with thousands of dates.